HGlass07/Restaurant-Bookings/README.md

 **Returning user:**
 - As a returning user, I want to be able to easily access my current bookings
 - I want to have the option to edit or delete bookings if my plans change.
+- As a customer I can submit a date and time of my choosing with my booking query, so that my options are flexible
+- As a customer I can submit additional booking information so that I can specify details such as allergies and accessibility requirements.
+- As a customer I can view the restaurant menu on the website so that can be informed about dining options

 --------------

 ## Design: